matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 Other Issues
 ------------

-Since many clients will receive encryption keys at around the same time, clients should randomly offset their requests ...
+Since many clients will receive encryption keys at around the same time, they will all want to back up their copies of the keys at around the same time, which may increase load on the server if this happens in a big room.
+(TODO: how much of an issue is this?)
+For this reason, clients should offset their backup requests randomly.

 Conclusion
 ----------